 SPS

 The Semi-Permanent Storage (SPS) service is a distributed filesystem accessible from all the computing platform servers (interactive servers included).
-The allocated space is shared by all the users of a group and it is reachable through the path /sps/mygroup.
+The allocated space is shared by all the users of a group and it is reachable through the path /sps/<group>.

 The default quota for a newly created group is 5 TiB.
 When requesting additional space, please make sure you follow the allocation criteria.